Intel Advances Crypto Mining With Energy-Efficient Patent

-In a recent filing published by the US Patent and Trademark Office (USPTO), the patent by Intel “specifically seeks to establish energy-efficient high-performance Bitcoin mining.”
+The US Patent and Trademark Office (USPTO) published the filing.
+Intel’s patent “specifically seeks to establish energy-efficient high-performance Bitcoin mining.”

-According to the USPTO filing, the tech firm aims to develop technology and the corresponding hardware that will give its users a distinct advantage during mining, while simultaneously making the entire process energy efficient.
-Some specifics of the patent consist of a “hardware accelerator implementing SHA-256 hash using optimized data paths, with the goal of reducing total energy consumption by up to 15 percent.”
+The company plans to develop technology and hardware that will give miners an edge while using less energy.
+The patent mentions a “hardware accelerator implementing SHA-256 hash using optimized data paths.”
+Its goal is to reduce total energy consumption by up to 15 percent.

-Part of the filing reads as follows: “clusters of SHA engines may consume a lot of powers (e.g., at a rate of greater than 200W) … Embodiments of the present disclosure include energy-efficient ASIC-based SHA engines that consume less power for Bitcoin mining operations.”
+The filing states: “clusters of SHA engines may consume a lot of power (e.g., more than 200W).”
+It also describes “energy-efficient ASIC-based SHA engines that consume less power for Bitcoin mining operations.”

-This will not be Intel’s first foray into Bitcoin mining as the company had filed for a patent back in March whose aim is to “reduce the amount of energy consumption per hash and maximizing performance per watt.”
-This focus on reducing energy consumption used in mining has shown that the company is looking to ensure that it enhances the efficiency of most hardware used in cryptocurrency mining.
+This will not be Intel’s first entry into Bitcoin mining.
+The company filed a patent back in March.
+Its aim was to “reduce the amount of energy consumption per hash and maximize performance per watt.”
+This focus on lowering energy use shows Intel wants to improve the efficiency of most hardware used in crypto mining.

-However, even though this goal might seem altruistic, there is also the profit side of things to consider.
-If Intel cracks the efficiency code in mining, it would give the company an edge over its competitors and also reduce the cost of mining significantly.
+While this goal may seem altruistic, there is also a profit motive.
+If Intel cracks the efficiency code, it will gain an edge over competitors.
+This would also reduce mining costs significantly.

-Due to the bearish run of Bitcoin that saw the cryptocurrency fall from about $6,300 to $3,456, there were numerous reports about miners selling off their hardware at a loss.
-While the valuation and hash rate of Bitcoin has been nosediving, cryptoanalysts have noted that “it is because of miners shifting to more profitable currencies as opposed to outright abandoning the industry.”
+Bitcoin’s bearish run saw its price fall from about $6,300 to $3,456.
+Many miners sold their hardware at a loss.
+Despite the falling valuation and hash rate, crypto analysts noted that miners are shifting to more profitable currencies rather than leaving the industry.

-The decision by Intel to enter the cryptocurrency markets at its lowest point has shown the willingness of the company to commit to the crypto industry for the long haul.
+Intel’s decision to enter the crypto market at its lowest point shows the company’s commitment to the industry for the long term.

 In conclusion